-Positive impacts included reducing young people's isolation through having a shared experience with others in the group ("they feel relieved that they're not the only one, which is so therapeutic" P1, stakeholder) and allowing them to express and work through their feelings ("learning to talk about their feelings...it's like the opposite of suffering alone" P1, stakeholder).
-By listening to young people, stakeholders saw increases in young people's self-esteem ("that doesn't mean I'm a bad person or can't, like, achieve in life" P1, stakeholder), their resilience and skills to cope with their experiences of parental imprisonment and in difficult situations ("I think a lot of people can overcome stuff once they've been able to talk to someone and been listened to" P3, stakeholder).
-This is demonstrated in the examples below from parents and young people.
+Positive impacts included reducing young people's isolation through having a shared experience with others in the group ("I understand that other people have went through a similar situation...it's OK to talk about it.
+It's not like you're going to get judged" P26 young person interview, female, age 14) and allowing them to express and work through their feelings ("then like you can open up without everyone else knowing.
+And it's just like good to get it off your chest" P27, young person interview, female, age 13).
+By listening to young people, stakeholders saw reduced anger ("Me brother especially...he's like a very angry person, he used to be and then when he come here...he went back to like his normal self' P27, young person interview, female, age 13), sadness and stress ("I was very stressed...I just didn't know what was going on in my mind.
+I was just thinking what, what can help me...and when I joined, I got better."
+P28, young person interview, male, age 10), increases in young people's self-esteem ("that doesn't mean I'm a bad person or can't, like, achieve in life" P1, stakeholder), their resilience and skills to cope with their experiences of parental imprisonment and in difficult situations ("I think a lot of people can overcome stuff once they've been able to talk to someone and been listened to" P3, stakeholder).
+This also had a positive social impact for young people through friendship; young people described how socialising with the group "got rid of the negative emotions that we feel...so that we can feel happier in the groups...and more comfortable" (P13, 12-15 years focus group).
+These impacts are demonstrated in the examples below from young people.